Want personalized picks that fit your family?

 What parents need to know

-Parents need to know that ABCmouse.com is an educational website for kids ages 3 to 8 that includes more than 9,000 learning activities.
-To access ABCmouse.com and its companion apps' content -- including games, puzzles, read-to-me books, songs, and more -- users pay $9.95/mo. or $79.99/year.
+Parents need to know that ABCmouse.com is an educational website for kids age 3 to 8 that includes more than 9,000 learning activities.
+To access ABCmouse.com and its companion apps' content -- including games, puzzles, read-to-me books, songs, and more -- users pay $9.95 per month or $79.99 per year.
 Each parent account can track progress for up to three kids.
-Parents can pay and additional fee to access the Assessment Center for more individualized assessment and progress data.
+Parents can pay an additional fee to access the Assessment Center for more individualized assessment and progress data.
 Parents and kids can set the language to Spanish to navigate a limited part of the site in Spanish.
 There are no ads or external links on the kid's side of the site.
 Note: Common Sense Media has received many reviews from parents who have reported difficulty canceling their ABCmouse.com subscription, though those issues seem to be more infrequent as of 2018.

 What's it about?

 To use ABCMOUSE.COM, parents set up an account for themselves and up to three kids.
 Parents must enter credit card information to access the free trial.
-Through 10 levels of activities, ABCmouse.com is designed for preschool through 2nd grade kids.
-Kids can choose activities from the main screen, the classroom, or they can make their way through "learning paths" of varying difficulty.
+Through 10 levels of activities, ABCmouse.com is designed for preschool through second-grade kids.
+Kids can choose activities from the main screen or the classroom, or they can make their way through "learning paths" of varying difficulty.
 Kids get tickets for completing activities that can be used to "buy" items for their avatar, their room, a fish tank, or a hamster track.
 A combination of verbal instructions, images, and text guides kids through the site.
-Content can be seamlessly accessed on the web or via the companion app.
+Content can be accessed on the web or via the companion app.

 Is it any good?